Direct simulations of H-He mixtures at planetary interior conditions: demixing, insulator-metal transition and miscibility boundaries

-{\it Acknowledgments.--} V.V.K. acknowledges with thanks informative conversations with Sam Trickey.
+\textsf{\textbf{Acknowledgments.}} V.V.K. acknowledges with thanks informative conversations with Sam Trickey.
 VVK, SXH, JPH, RMNG, and SZ acknowledge the support by the Department of Energy [National Nuclear Security Administration] University of Rochester ``National Inertial Confinement Fusion Program'' under Award Number DE-NA0004144 and U.S. National Science Foundation PHY Grants No. 2205521 and No. 2020249.

-This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award FES-ERCAP0027845.
+This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC awards FES-ERCAP0031649 and FES-ERCAP0037049.

 AB and RR thank Tristan Guillot, Ravit Helled, and Nadine Nettelmann for helpful discussions.
 The authors gratefully acknowledge the computing time made available to them on the high-performance computers \AB{Emmy} and \AB{Lise} at the NHR Centers G\"ottingen and Berlin. \\